 - Help System

 - Settings for the game.

 GDD may not be required if you are a solo developer making a small game.
-But if you are a team its better to put everything on paper so everybody gets the idea and works as a team.
+But if you are a team, it’s better to put everything on paper so everybody gets the idea and works as a team.
 You should also find a way to communicate the design changes to the team.
-A good communication between the team members can reduce the production time and increase efficiency.
+Good communication between the team members can reduce the production time and increase efficiency.